ECLIPSE108/jekyll-now/mc.md

 If you want to delete a home, use `/delhome`.
 If you have multiple homes, specify a home by adding a space and the name of the home (e.g., `/delhome fishingSpot`).

+`/homes` can be used to see a list of your homes.

 ## TPA